pyrddlgym-project/pyRDDLGym/README.md

 To run the Gurobi planner, you will need to obtain a valid Gurobi license.
 Then, follow the instructions [here](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-).
 We require Gurobi 10+.

+To run the stable-baselines3 in pyRDDLGym, you will need this package along with any of its requirements.

 ### Installing via pip
 pip install pyRDDLGym